songhn233/Simple-Interpreter-Typescript/README.md

 ## Usage

 All code and tests are run under [Deno](https://deno.land/), you can see `.vscode/settings.json` for more details about Deno config.

+## Scripts

+This Project use [velociraptor](https://github.com/jurassiscripts/velociraptor) to manage scripts for Deno.

+You can run `vr test` or `vr lint` to use these scripts.